prometheus/prometheus/docs/configuration/configuration.md

 `<static_config>`s.
 Changes to all defined files are detected via disk watches and applied immediately.

-Note that while individual files are watched for changes, the containing directory is also implicitly watched in order to detect new files that match configured patterns.
-This may cause issues if watched files are placed in a directory with a very large number of files, as these will all count as open files.
+While those individual files are watched for changes, the parent directory is also watched implicitly.
+This is to handle [atomic renaming](https://github.com/fsnotify/fsnotify/blob/c1467c02fba575afdb5f4201072ab8403bbf00f4/README.md?plain=1#L128) efficiently and to detect new files that match the configured globs.
+This may cause issues if the parent directory contains a large number of other files, as each of these files will be watched too, even though the events related to them are not relevant.

 Files may be provided in YAML or JSON format.
 Only changes resulting in well-formed target groups are applied.